ai-folks/saola/README.md

 ## Troubleshooting

-Some effort has been placed on making sure the plain `saola.start()` command works out of the box, but there is a chance it will not work on your machine.
+Some effort has been made to ensure the plain `saola.start()` command works out of the box, but there is a chance it will not work on your machine.
 Here are some notes on the current implementation and some troubleshooting tips:

 - The shell interface may not yet work on Windows.
 - The Jupyter Notebook UI works better when using a recent version (> 4.1.0) of JupyterLab.